 Preventing brain damage, disability, and aiding recovery depends on getting treatment in the first few hours following a stroke.
 Brain cells that are deprived of blood flow and oxygen for even just a few minutes will die.

 Getting emergency medical assistance as soon as you experience symptoms of stroke is critical because there are treatments that may be given to help restore blood flow to the brain, prevent further tissue damage in the brain, or prevent recurrent strokes.
-Studies show that 40-70% of individuals experiencing a stroke do not arrive at the hospital within the first 3 hours of a stroke to be eligible for potential treatment with clot-dissolving medications.
+Unfortunately, a significant number of individuals experiencing a stroke do not arrive at the hospital within the first 3 hours of a stroke to be eligible for potential treatment with clot-dissolving medications.

 Medications that may be used for the treatment of stroke include both short-term and long-term medications.

-- thrombolytics (e.g., tissue plasminogen activator, tPA), clot-dissolving medications that aim to break up the blockage within the affected blood vessel in an attempt to restore normal blood flow and limit damage to brain tissue.
+- Short-term treatments include an injection or an oral antiplatelet agent: Thrombolytics (e.g., tissue plasminogen activator, tPA) are clot-dissolving medications that aim to break up the blockage within the affected blood vessel in an attempt to restore normal blood flow and limit damage to brain tissue.
 These medications can only be used in some individuals within 3 hours after the onset of symptoms and are given intravenously by trained health care professionals.

 Long-term treatments include medications taken by mouth to reduce the risk of recurrent strokes.
 These include:

-- antiplatelets (e.g., acetylsalicylic acid [ASA], clopidogrel, dipyridamole, ticlopidine)
+- antiplatelets (e.g., acetylsalicylic acid [ASA], clopidogrel, dipyridamole,)

 - anticoagulants or "blood thinners" (e.g., dabigatran, warfarin)